Friday, September 12, 2014

 Invaders of the paranoid

-The other day I got lucky at a public library sale.
-For a buck apiece I bought VHS copies of a couple of science fiction classics, It Came From Outer Space and Invaders From Mars.
-As a kid I didn't understand paranoia, but when I saw these movies I understood the basic and raw feelings of the characters.
-They are trying to explain the unexplainable to others and are disbelieved; they are watching as loved ones are replaced by alien creatures that look like them.
-To me, this was the recipe for nightmares.
+I bought used VHS copies of a couple of science fiction classics, It Came From Outer Space and Invaders From Mars, both of which I saw originally in the 1950s.
+Paranoia is a strong theme of the titles I mention.
+I was too young to understand paranoia when I first saw these movies, but I understood the basic and raw feelings of the characters.
+They are trying to explain the unexplainable to others and are disbelieved.
+They watch as loved ones are replaced by alien creatures that look like them.
+For me this was the recipe for nightmares.

-I have plenty of experience with paranoia, in others and in myself.
-These movies said about my darkest fears what I couldn't have said when I was a kid: That I'd wake up one morning and no one would be the same; no one would feel the same way about me, and I would be cast adrift in an emotional, as well as physical, sense.
+I may not have understood it, but I have plenty of experience with paranoia, in others and in myself.
+These movies said about my darkest fears what I couldn't have said when I was a child: I'd wake up one morning and no one would be the same; no one would feel love for me, and I would be cast adrift in an emotional, as well as physical, sense.
 Children have a root fear of being abandoned, and these movies reach into the primal, deep-down stuff we don't like to think about.